eezstreet/SWATEliteForce/README.md

  * Explosion effects from gas cans DO alert AI to your presence now
  * Office workers on Department of Agriculture and terrorists from Mt.
 Threshold Research Center had stupidly high max morale, this has been changed.
  * Suspects weren't taking into account whether a door was locked or wedged when fleeing, which would lead to cases where they would try to open the door in an endless loop while running away.
- * Arresting people with No Armor equipped was glitchy, this has been fixed.
+ * Arresting people with No Armor equipped was glitchy
  * The Multiplayer ESC menu didn't show colors on the server name
  * Taser recoil applied to every player on the map, not just the person who shot it
  * Lightstick-related commands weren't greyed out if there weren't any officers with lightsticks
  * Weapons couldn't be picked up while aiming through incapacitated/dead suspects/civilians
+ * Lightsticks couldn't be dropped if the officer was wearing heavy armor (they would appear at the world origin)
+ * Server browser showed duplicate servers
+ * Server browser player sorting didn't work correctly
+ * Ordering your team to disable something while they were restraining people (or collecting evidence) would cause them to stop restraining targets (or collecting evidence), and vice versa.

 ## GAMEPLAY ##
   * Maps may now alter themselves based on difficulty level, for instance adding more suspects or traps in Elite difficulty.
 Only a few maps use this feature currently.